aleburbridge/builder-starters/next14-gen1/README.md

 To Get Started:
-Change the .env file to include your Builder API key Change the page model name in the app/[...page]/page.tsx file (if yours is different from the default "page")
+Add your API key to .env
+npm install
+npm run dev